LicensePro

 How to Apply: Step-by-Step

-Check Milwaukee Zoning Requirements
+Check Milwaukee zoning requirements

-Before applying, verify that your business location in Milwaukee's Milwaukee County is properly zoned for your intended use.
-Contact the Milwaukee planning department.
+Before applying, verify your business location in Milwaukee's Milwaukee County is properly zoned for your intended use.
+Contact the Milwaukee planning department for a zoning verification letter.

 Collect all necessary paperwork including conditional use permit application, detailed operating plan, site development plan.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your CUP in Milwaukee?